October 7, 2025

 Other flexible features include profit sharing’s ability to be a standalone plan or a qualified plan (combined with other retirement plans, like a 401k); the way it can be implemented at any company regardless of size or entity type; and the option for employees to be paid out frequently in the form of a cash plan (for example, quarterly) or at retirement as part of a deferred plan.

 For small businesses that want a lightweight benefits option, profit sharing plans can be formed in an ad hoc, informal manner, akin to a type of bonus.
-The only requirement is that employees are paid out their shares while they are still employed, as opposed to after they leave the company.
+The only requirement is that eligible employees are paid out their shares while they are still employed, as opposed to after they leave the company.
 Done this way, profit sharing is no longer a qualified plan and there are essentially no regulations to take into account.

 Both the federal government and most state governments don’t tax profit sharing contributions until they are distributed.
 Small business owners can take a tax deduction for profit sharing plans they implement.
 They can reduce their company’s income, saving tax dollars in the process.
 This can be hugely beneficial to younger companies, as well as companies that may have cash flow issues.